Leadership

 Job lives with his wife in the Greater Seattle Area.
 He has three children and six grandchildren.
 Clergy Care Collective is honored to have him as one of its founding directors.

-Rev. John Reese - Founding Director
+Rev. John Reese - Founding Director Emeritus

 John is a secondary-level seminary graduate and served a two-year mission to the downtrodden people of Las Vegas, Nevada.
 He is ordained, a member of the Melchizedek priesthood, and functioned as a teacher and counselor for hundreds of individuals.
 He served his church and community in many ways including being Scoutmaster and Assistant Scoutmaster for the Boy Scouts of America for five years.

 John has served in church welfare positions and has had many experiences with mental health care being organized for parishioners.
 Mental health issues have affected people John loves dearly and he has given much person-to- person support to them through their difficult days.
-He may be neurodivergent and has personally has suffered from situational mental health issues when life got extra difficult, and he empathizes with those who struggle with neurodivergence or mental health issues.
+He may be neurodivergent and has personally suffered from situational mental health issues when life got extra difficult, and he empathizes with those who struggle with neurodivergence or mental health issues.

 John has enjoyed learning through every stage of his life and has gained a wide variety of knowledge and skills.
 First, he obtained a Bachelor of Fine Arts in oil painting.
 He won a merit scholarship, had two artworks published in academic journals, and graduated top in his division.
 The only hiccup in becoming a studio artist was that he met his future wife and married while in college.
 A year later they had their first son.
 His college teachers encouraged an art career, but family life created a need for other plans.
 John worked small jobs and helped raise the kids.
 He gained a certificate in graphic design and dipped his toes into law school.
 Later he found a career that combined his education and skills together as an airplane and jet engine mechanic.
 He earned Airframe and Powerplant certificates from a trade school.
 He now works for United Airlines and has taken great interest in union meetings and activities.
 He looks forward to joining union leadership later in life because he appreciates labor protections and the safe work environments created by strong unions.